gollenia/scm/README.md

 # SSH Connection manager

 This is a small and (yet) dirty SSH connection manager.
 You can use it to quickly connect to different servers with different usernames and ports.
+There already exists [nccm](https://github.com/flyingrhinonz/nccm), but it was not exactly what I was looking for.

 ## Features
 ### Finished